OpenNebula/website/content/product/cloud_cluster_provisioning/hybrid_cluster_operations/provider_operations.md

 ### Delete

-To delete the provider, use the command `oneprovider delete`, e,g:
+To delete the provider, use the command `oneprovider delete`, e.g.:

 ```default
 $ oneprovider delete 2